-A resolution approving the proclamation of financial emergency can be passed by either House of Parliament only by a simple majority, that is, a majority of the members of that house present and voting.
+A resolution approving the proclamation of the emergency can be passed by either House of Parliament only by a simple majority, that is, a majority of the members of that house present and voting.

 A proclamation of Financial Emergency may be revoked by the president at any time by a subsequent proclamation.
-Such a proclamation does not require the parliamentary approval.
+Such a proclamation does not require parliamentary approval.

 Effects of Financial Emergency

 The proclamation of Financial Emergency may have the following consequences:

 The Union Government may give direction to any of the States regarding financial matters.